Maxx57/simpsonstv/README.md

 Once all files are copied, safely eject the SD card from your computer and insert it into your Raspberry Pi Zero 2W.

+_Look at you, being all responsible and safely ejecting things!
+Your computer thanks you.
+The SD card... well, it doesn't care, but good job anyway!_

 ### Step 3: First Boot and SSH Connection

 **3.1 Power on the Raspberry Pi**

 Insert the SD card and connect power to your Pi Zero 2W.
 Wait 1-2 minutes for the first boot to complete.

+_This is where you stare at a tiny screen hoping for signs of life.
+It's like waiting for a text back, except nerdier and with more LEDs blinking._

 **3.2 Find the Pi's IP address**